First Nations Scholarships

 Timeline

-• Applications for 2026 Scholarships are now open and will close on 21 July 2025.
+• Applications for 2027 Scholarships are now open and will close 31 July 2026.
+No further applications will be accepted past this date.

 Further information